The History of Merrimac Farm

 It has been estimated that there may be as many as 100 graves in the cemetery.
 One of the grave markers mentioned that one of the children, Susan A. died of consumption, (tuberculosis) at age 22 in 1846.

 In 1853, Elisha Osmon was the owner of Green Level, and it was divided into smaller parcels in 1865.
 The portion of Green Level that became Merrimac Farm was purchased by James Kiewit in 1882.
 It remained in the Kiewit family until 1923, when it was sold to the Hooe family.

 The Hooe family sold the property to the Reading Family in 1939.
 In 1959, Philip B. Reading and Marie H. Reading sold the property to Dean Noyes (Mac) McDowell and Mary Benz McDowell.
 The McDowells renamed the property Merrimac Farm in recognition of the given name of Mary and the nickname of Dean.

 In January 2008, the Virginia Dept. of Game and Inland Fisheries purchased Merrimac Farm through a conservation partnership formed between the Prince William Conservation Alliance, Marine Corps Base Quantico and the Virginia Dept. of Game & Inland Fisheries.

-Merrimac Farm is Virginia's 37th Wildlife Management Area and the first that is located in Northern Virginia.
+Merrimac Farm was Virginia's 37th Wildlife Management Area and the first to be located in Northern Virginia.